ONSdigital/rm-survey-service/API.md

 # Survey Service API
 This page documents the Survey service API endpoints.
 These endpoints will be secured using HTTP basic authentication initially.
+All endpoints return an `HTTP 200 OK` status code except where noted otherwise.

 ## List Surveys
 * `GET /surveys` will return a list of known surveys.